Claude (AI): Claude 3.5

-On June 20, 2024, Anthropic released Claude 3.5 Sonnet, which, according to the company's own benchmarks, performed better compared to the larger Claude 3 Opus.
-Released alongside 3.5 Sonnet was the new Artifacts capability in which Claude was able to create code in a dedicated window in the interface and preview the rendered output in real time, such as SVG graphics or websites.
+On June 20, 2024, Anthropic released Claude 3.5 Sonnet, which, according to the company's own benchmarks, performed better than the larger Claude 3 Opus.
+Released alongside 3.5 Sonnet was the new Artifacts capability in which Claude was able to create code in a separate window in the interface and preview in real time the rendered output, such as SVG graphics or websites.

-An upgraded version of Claude 3.5 Sonnet, billed as "Claude 3.5 Sonnet (New)", was introduced on October 22, 2024, along with Claude 3.5 Haiku.
-A feature, "computer use," was also released in public beta.
+An upgraded version of Claude 3.5 Sonnet was introduced on October 22, 2024, along with Claude 3.5 Haiku.
+A feature, "computer use", was also released in public beta.
 This allowed Claude 3.5 Sonnet to interact with a computer's desktop environment by moving the cursor, clicking buttons, and typing text.
 This development allows the AI to attempt to perform multi-step tasks across different applications.

-Upon release, Anthropic claimed Claude 3.5 Haiku would remain the same price as its predecessor, Claude 3 Haiku.
-However, on November 4th, 2024, Anthropic announced that they would be increasing the price of the model.

-Claude 3.7

-Claude 3.7 Sonnet was released on February 24, 2025.
-It is a pioneering hybrid AI reasoning model that allows users to choose between rapid responses and more thoughtful, step-by-step reasoning.
-This model integrates both capabilities into a single framework, eliminating the need for multiple models.
-Users can control how long the model "thinks" about a question, balancing speed and accuracy based on their needs.

-Anthropic also launched a research preview of Claude Code, an agentic command line tool that enables developers to delegate coding tasks directly from their terminal.
+On November 4, 2024, Anthropic raised the price of Claude 3.5 Haiku.